Buxton School (Massachusetts): Academics

 The grading system is based on report conferences.
 Students are given grades for the purposes of college, but they are not allowed to see them until they are relevant to the student's college application process.
 Feedback from teachers is in the form of report letters and report conferences.
 Conversations and written assessments give the teacher and student a full understating of the student's performance in the class.

 Campus

 Buxton occupies 114 acre of New England meadow and forest in the Berkshires of Western Massachusetts.
 Buildings on campus include the Main House, a girls' dorm, and where meals are served; The Boys' Dorm, affectionately called "The Barn" due to its history as a barn; The Classroom Building, which houses most of the classrooms on campus; the Arts complex which includes buildings for Photography, Studio Art, Music, and Ceramics; The Theater; The Library; and faculty houses.

+Tuition

+Tuition for the 2022-2023 academic year is $62,000 for boarding students, and $33,000 for day students.